Little Red Cap: 2014

 The wolf is also an interesting part of this story.
 Allegorical monsters were common in pre-modern European zoology.
 Descriptions and illustrations would be published in popular "Bestiaries."
 Such monsters would commonly be based upon existing dangerous animals from the region, so wolf-based monsters would make sense for much of Europe.
 The wolf was a known threat, so it made a handy template for monsters.

 |Gustave Doré's engraving of the scene:"She was astonished to see how her grandmother looked" Wikipedia.
 Circa 1880.|

 The version most Americans know comes from a blending of the French and German tales that were popularized in Britain and the US.
-LRRH is often a little girl in these versions, removing the sexual predator aspect, and she is often saved by a hunter or woodsman.
-Post World War II the story was frequently modified and retold.
+LRRH is often a little girl in these versions, removing the blatant sexual predator aspect, and she is often saved by a hunter or woodsman.
+In the mid-twentieth century the story was frequently modified and retold.
 LRRH sometimes became an older, sexually aware young woman.
 In others she was still a young girl, but streetwise and wise-cracking.
 In version where she is younger the story's focus tends to be on her disobedience, such as taking too long to go to grandma's house, and talking to strange wolves.
 In versions where she is older, the stories are more orientated towards danger from an older, sexually experienced male.
-In both cases, she more likely to be able to defend herself without the help of a nearby man.
+In both cases, she likely to be able to defend herself without the help of a nearby man.

 The Grimm Brothers Brewhouse